Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 //PIXI will detect renderer (WebGL or canvas fallback) automatically var renderer = PIXI.autoDetectRenderer(800, 600, canvas);

-//create PIXI container, which represents collection of display objects var container = new PIXI.DisplayObjectContainer();
+//create PIXI container, which represents a collection of displayed objects var container = new PIXI.DisplayObjectContainer();

-//A Stage represents the root of the display tree.
+//A Stage represents the root of the displayed tree.
 //Everything connected to the stage is rendered var stage = new PIXI.Stage(0x000000,false);
 stage.addChild(container);

-//now load and render background var tiling = PIXI.Texture.fromImage('/img/game.png'),
+//now load and render the background var tiling = PIXI.Texture.fromImage('/img/game.png'),
     tilingSprite = new PIXI.Sprite(tiling);